jacobmarshall-etc/hipbox/README.md

 - **position** [String]

   The position to display the chatbox on the users screen.
 Must be one of the following options; `top left`, `top right`, `bottom left`, `bottom right`.
-These options can also be seperated with a dash (`-`) instead of a space.
+These options can also be separated with a dash (`-`) instead of a space.

 - **timezone** [String] Optional